 The Keen of Hamar Nature Reserve is also managed by SNH.
 Part of the Shetland ophiolite, and the largest area of serpentine debris in Europe, it is home to several arctic-alpine plants that have adapted to these unusual conditions.
 Edmondston’s chickweed, which grows nowhere in the world except Unst, was discovered by botanist Thomas Edmondston from Buness.
 He published A Flora of Shetland in 1845, but was killed the same year, aged 20, on a scientific expedition to South America, which was planned to link up with the ill-fated Franklin expedition to the Arctic.

-There are six fine sandy beaches at Lund (Westing), Sandwick (Easting), Skeotaing (Baltasound), Burrafirth, Norwick and Skaw.
+Photo: Yolanda Bruce There are fine sandy beaches at Lund (Westing), Sandwick (Easting), Skeotaing (Baltasound), Burrafirth, Norwick and Skaw.
 A number of lochs are good for angling, the largest being Loch of Cliff and Watlee.
-Unst Angling Club can provide more information.
-Fishing permits are available at Baltasound Hotel.
+Unst Angling Club can provide more information, and fishing permits are available at Baltasound Hotel.

 Island amenities include shops, leisure centre, hotel and bars, as well as a range of craft, music and small business enterprises.
-Locally-grown produce is available at the monthly farmers’ markets in Baltasound Hall.
+Locally-grown produce is available at monthly farmers’ markets.

-Photo: Kim Rendall Crofting/farming, fishing, knitting and quarrying were the traditional industries in Unst.
+Crofting/farming, fishing, knitting and quarrying were the traditional industries in Unst.
 The mainstay of the community is still crofting/farming.
 Shetland ponies and sheep are seen grazing along the roadside.
-The related self-guided walk booklet ‘Burral and Sandwick’ is available at Unst Heritage Centre, where there’s a 1930s’ crofthouse but and ben, crofting implements etc, related to this way of life.
+The related self-guided walk booklet ‘Burral and Sandwick’ is available at Unst Heritage Centre in Haroldswick, where there’s a 1930s’ crofthouse but and ben, crofting implements etc, related to this way of life.

-Knitwear, particularly handspun fine lace knitting, can be seen at the Heritage Centre in Haroldswick.
+Photo: Kim Rendall Knitwear, particularly handspun fine lace knitting, can also be seen at the heritage centre.
 There are ‘Have a Go’ spinning and knitting sessions and also day courses in lace knitting and spinning.
 The centre also displays a wealth of interesting exhibits relating to Unst’s history.

-The RAF station on the summit of Saxa Vord, which had been a major part of the life of Unst for over 50 years, was closed in 2006.
-However, good use has been made of the domestic site with the Saxa Vord Resort now providing accommodation plus seasonal bar, restaurant and leisure facilities – including an ‘Escape Shetland’ puzzle room.
-Some buildings have been adapted for business use and house a brewery, a distillery, and the ‘North Base’ visitor centre.
-Exhibits and memorabilia relating to RAF Saxa Vord is also on display on the site.
+The RAF station on the summit of Saxa Vord, which was a major part of the life of Unst for over 50 years, closed in 2006, but in 2018 a new air defence radar head was installed to once again help protect the UK.
+The original domestic site is in private hands with the Saxa Vord Resort now providing accommodation plus seasonal bar, restaurant and leisure facilities.
+Other buildings have been adapted for business use, such as the distillery producing Shetland Reel gin and whisky.

 Photo: Agnieska Gardner White sands drift over the Norse settlements at Sandwick on the east coast.
 There are ancient boat-shaped walls of the church at Framgord which has Celtic crosses in its graveyard, and seals and otters may be spotted along the shore.
 The deserted township of Colvadale is a few miles to the north.